testground/testground/ROADMAP.md

 ```
 Date: 2022-10-07
 Status: In Progress
-Notes: This document is still in review will may be heavily modified based on stakeholder feedback.
+Notes: This document is still in review and may be heavily modified based on stakeholder feedback.
 Please add any feedback or questions in:
 https://github.com/testground/testground/issues/1491
 ```